 Exiting Maintenance, is basically the reverse of the above sequence

 The ceph orch command will be extended to support maintenance.

-ceph orch host enter-maintenance <host> [ --check ] ceph orch host exit-maintenance <host>
+ceph orch host maintenance enter <host> [ --force ] ceph orch host maintenance exit <host>

 In addition, the host’s status should be updated to reflect whether it is in maintenance or not.